influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 ###### Displaying all in-progress copy-shard operations

-The command returns one in-progress copy-shard operation.
+In this example, the `copy-shard-status` command returns one in-progress copy-shard operation.
 The system is copying shard `34` from `cluster-data-node-02:8088` to `cluster-data-node-03:8088`.
 Shard `34` is associated with the `telegraf` database and the `autogen` retention policy.
 The `TotalSize` and `CurrentSize` columns are reported in bytes.